Introduction to Quantum Mechanics:

 Math 421 Tuesday or Thursday).

-be a continuation of this course (Math GU4392) in the spring
+This course will be a continuation of the fall course (Math GU4391)

-Calculus IV), and Linear Algebra.
-This course is open to both
+This course is open to both undergraduate and graduate

 The lecture notes from previous versions of this course have been